-Follow a good brushing and bathing routine
+Follow a brushing and bathing routine

-One of the best ways to help reduce your dog’s shedding is by maintaining a good brushing and bathing routine.
+One of the best ways to help reduce your dog’s shedding is by maintaining a regular brushing and bathing routine.
 This is even more important during the times of the year when your dog’s shedding is more excessive than usual.

 If you usually brush your dog a couple of times a week, you’ll want to increase that to every day or every other day.
 During the shedding season, staying on top of brushing your dog makes it less likely you will find clusters of hair lying around your home.

 Also, bathing is a great way to help collect any loose hair or dead fur.
 However, there’s such a thing as bathing your dog too often, so you don’t want to go overboard.